NVIDIA/TensorRT-LLM/windows/README.md

 *Advanced.
 Skip this section if you plan to use the pre-built TensorRT-LLM release wheel.*

-Install [CMake](https://cmake.org/download/) and select the option to add it to the system path.
+Install [CMake](https://cmake.org/download/) (version 3.27.7 recommended) and select the option to add it to the system path.

 Download and install [Visual Studio 2022](https://visualstudio.microsoft.com/).
 When prompted to select more Workloads, check "Desktop development with C++."